 How to Become a Wholesale Vendor

 There are multiple ways to become a wholesale vendor, but everyone who does so follows a similar path.
-Here are the essentials on how to become a wholesale vendor:
+Here are the essentials on how to become a wholesaler and more specifically, a wholesale vendor:

 - Research the products you want to sell.
 Since there are so many products to choose from, it’s important to settle on what you’re selling.
 Many eCommerce experts (see what is e commerce) recommend starting in one product niche and expanding as your business grows.
 Otherwise, you’re competing with dozens of successful brands, each of which is reaching existing customers.

 - Start developing relationships.
-It’s challenging breaking into the already vast market of wholesale distributors, vendors, retail outlets, and customers.
+It’s challenging breaking into the already vast market of wholesale distributors (like wholesale alcohol distributors), vendors, retail outlets, and customers.
 This is why it’s smart to start early.
 Every retailer is interested in profit, so if you can demonstrate why your products are conducive to this end, they’ll be happy to work with you.

 - Figure out your pricing model.
 Wholesaling is appealing because you have more flexibility with profit margins.
 You can sell goods in smaller quantities to consumers, manufacture your own products, or sell in larger quantities to retailers.
-That said, you want to sell at the sweet spot for your product.
+You may use your wholesale business as the foundation to sell custom subscription boxes in the future, like a meat subscription box or a produce subscription box.
+That said, you want to sell at the sweet spot for your product and audience.
 Research what similar vendors are selling their products at, and price your goods accordingly.